 Delaware intends to meet the participation rate requirements set forth in the TANF legislation.
-Recognizing that Delaware's hourly requirements for participation in work and work-related activities are broader than those prescribed by the current TANF legislation, we are prepared to provide some benefits utilizing solely state funding (SSF) if this later becomes necessary in order to continue to meet TANF work participation requirements.
-Delaware will comply with federal requirements.
+Recognizing that Delaware's hourly requirements for participation in work and work-related activities are broader than those prescribed by the current TANF legislation, we are prepared to provide some benefits utilizing solely state funding (SSF) if it becomes necessary in order to continue to meet TANF work participation requirements.